 The Apple Watch added electrocardiogram (ECG) heart measurements back in 2018, and the feature has been saving lives ever since.

-Available on the Apple Watch Series 4/5/6/7, ECG readings allow users to receive a medical-grade, FDA-approved insights into their heart rhythm.
+Available on the Apple Watch Series 4/5/6/7/8 and Ultra, ECG readings allow users to receive medical-grade, FDA-approved insights into their heart rhythm.

 In this guide, we'll be explaining all the ins and outs of the groundbreaking health feature, including how accurate it is versus medical equipment and how to set it up.